sahlenlab/HiCapTools/README.md

 Suggested steps in Linux

-1. Create a directory/folder inside ’Project Dir’.

-2. Run ’cmake ..’ from inside the created folder.

-3. Run ’make’ from inside the folder.
+1. Run the bash script 'buildHiCapTools.sh.
 The compiled executable ’HiCapTools’ is placed inside the ’bin’ directory.

-4. Run the following command on the terminal after replacing the path to the location of HiCapTools.
+2. Run the following command on the terminal after replacing the path to the location of HiCapTools.
 ```
 $ export LD_LIBRARY_PATH=/path/to/HiCapTools/bamtools/:$LD_LIBRARY_PATH